ALTER SYSTEM

 remote node involved in the transaction is not accessible.
 In-doubt

-transactions appear in the data dictionary view DBA_2PC_PENDING
+transactions appear in the data dictionary view DBA_2PC_PENDING.

 See Also:

-"Enabling Distributed Recovery: Example"DISABLE
+"Enabling Distributed Recovery: Example"DISABLE to disable distributed recovery.

 FLUSH SHARED_POOL Clause

-clause lets you clear all data from the shared pool in the system global area (SGA).
+The FLUSH SHARED POOL clause lets you clear all data from the shared pool in the system global area (SGA).
 The shared pool stores-

 Cached data dictionary information and